 Strong eggshells insure easy storage and transport of the eggs.
-Certain markets will also favor a specific color or size.
-Raising healthy animals with adequate mineral and nutritious profiles is crucial to obtain strong eggshells.
+Certain markets will also favour a specific colour or size.
+Raising healthy animals with adequate mineral and nutritious profiles is crucial to obtain good quality eggs.
 Egg shell formation is highly complex, which means high risk for imperfections to arise in several places in the hens’ oviducts.
-Strain and age of hen, moulting, (heat) stress, but also diseases will also affect egg production and its quality.
-Nutrition is an important modulator, and several steps can be taken improve and optimize eggshell quality.
+Strain and age of hen, moulting, (heat) stress, diseases will also affect egg production and its quality.
+Nutrition is an important modulator, and several steps can be taken to improve and optimize eggshell quality.

 Find an Egg quality product